mooreaw/scRyfall/README.md

 A link to Scryfall's API documentation [is here.](https://scryfall.com/docs/api)

+A link to Scryfall's syntax guide [is here.](https://scryfall.com/docs/syntax)

 ## Installation

 This package is very much a work-in-progress and many features are not implemented yet, but if you want to install the package to take a look at things locally, you can use: